piranhacloud/piranha/CODE_CONVENTIONS.md

 Based on the advice from Uncle Bob's Clean Code, specifically:

-* No cryptic abbreviations like c, ta, rx, ct, with the exception of the well established i and J in loops
+* No cryptic abbreviations like c, ta, rx, ct, except for the well-established i and j in loops
 * No variable names like ret, rvalue, result etc for variables that are returned from methods.
-Instead, the should be named after what they actually return.
+Instead, they should be named after what they actually return.

 For example: